Sustainability

 2. Scenario in which global warming countermeasures are not taken beyond the current level and temperatures continue to rise further.

-3. Based on IEA (International Energy Agency) SDS (Sustainable Development Scenarios), IPCC (Intergovernmental Panel on Climate Change) RCP8.5 scenario, Aqueduct (water risk assessment tool), etc.
+3. Based on IEA (International Energy Agency) WEO2023 APS (Announced Pledges Scenario) / NZE (Net Zero Emissions by 2050 Scenario), IPCC (Intergovernmental Panel on Climate Change) SSP5-8.5 scenario, Aqueduct (water risk assessment tool), etc.

 4. Achieve overall zero CO2 emissions from the Brother Group